isomerpages/jointpoly-polyforum/_about/Sub Themes/Digital Defence.md

 of the most technologically advanced, open and connected nations in the world.
 While the digital revolution presents opportunities for Singapore, it also makes us vulnerable to threats from the digital domain.
-These threats will disrupt our way of life, and can also undermine our social cohesion and strike at the confidence and psychological resilience of our people.</p>
+These threats will disrupt our way of life.
+They can also undermine our social cohesion and strike at the confidence and psychological resilience of our people.
-<p></p>
-<p>We need to be able to respond to cyberattacks that target our networks
-and infrastructure, as well as threats that can be perpetrated through the digital domain such as fake news and scams.
+We need to be able to respond to cyberattacks that target our networks and infrastructure, as well as threats that can be perpetrated through the digital domain such as fake news and scams.
 Singaporeans must recognise that every individual is the first line of defence against threats from